Big-Life-Lab/PHES-ODM-Validation/validation-rules/invalid_category.md

 ## Version 1

-Generating the schema for version requires the following information:
+Generating the cerberus schema for version 1 requires the following information:

 1. The columns that are part of the version 1 table
 2. Whether the column is categorical and